AlshimaaGamalAlsaied/AlshimaaGamalAlsaied/README.md

 # 💫 About Me:
 Hello 👋, I'm Al-Shimaa Gamal.
 I'm interested in AI and machine learning as it is rapidly integrated into various areas with a valuable impact on our daily lives.
-I have a professional master's degree from uOttawa University, Electrical and Computer Engineering Department, AI and Data Science program.
-And a bachelor's degree from Cairo University, Systems and Biomedical Engineering Department.
+I have a professional master's degree from uOttawa University, Electrical and Computer Engineering, AI and Data Science program.
+And a bachelor's degree from Cairo University, Systems and Biomedical Engineering.

 ## 🌐 Socials: